srhthu/gpu-cluster-monitor/README.md

 ## Introduction

-This project aims to provide a HTML interface to display GPU usages of multiple nodes.
-As shown in Figure 1.
-The main node poll each GPU node to collect their statuses and make them avaiable to public via API.
+This project aims to provide a Web application to display GPU usages of multiple nodes.

+The framework is shown in Figure 1.
+One **each node**, the process `node_info.py` deploys a REST API for the access of node information, such as GPU numbers and usages.
+The status informatio of all nodes are merged by the process `api.py` running on one **main** node.
+This process also deploys the API to provide the combined information and a web application.

 <center>
 <img src="doc/monitor_paradim.jpeg"  width="70%" height="70%" />